 The total estimated cost of phase 2 of the project is Rs 60.5 billion, including the cost of Rs 20.5 billion for land & resettlement and construction cost of Rs 37.2 billion.

 Swat Motorway Speed Limit

 The speed limit on the Swat motorway varies.
 The max. speed limit on Motorway for Light Transport Vehicle (LTV) such as motor cars is 120 km/h (74.5 mph).
-The max. the speed limit on a motorway for Heavy Transport Vehicle (HTV) and Public Service Vehicle (PSV) is 110 km/h (68.3 mph).
+The max. speed limit on a motorway for Heavy Transport Vehicle (HTV) and Public Service Vehicle (PSV) is 110 km/h (68.3 mph).
 On the highway, dual carriageway, and expressway whether in Swat or elsewhere in Pakistan the max. the speed limit for LTV/motor cars is 100 km/h (62 mph) and HTV is 90 km/h (56 mph).

 Despite these standard maxes. speed limits, the max speed limit on Swat way varies as per weather, traffic, and road conditions and you must follow the speed limit displayed at the time of your travel.

 If you drive above the speed limit, you are speeding.
-If you drive at a speed which is too fast for the weather, road, and/or traffic conditions, even if the posted speed limit is not exceeded- you are speeding.
+If you drive at a speed that is too fast for the weather, road, and/or traffic conditions, even if the posted speed limit is not exceeded- you are speeding.
 Speeding one of the most commonly reported factors associated with crashes, yet, few drivers view speeding as an immediate risk to their personal safety.

 Speeding is the single biggest factor involved in road crashes.
 It increases the likelihood of a crash occurring and increases the level of injury/seriousness of the injury.

 Swat Motorway an Alternative Fast Route to Swat Valley